-By his/her living-in-multiplicity, and the modern means of communication at his/her disposal, the modern city dweller experiences an enormous broadening of interpersonal contacts.
-Daily, he/she meets many people, but doesn't have the time and opportunity to have a genuine personal communication and a personally warm, human encounter with them.
-Because of his/her "passage through society," a person's contact remains fleeting, succinct, superficial and impersonal, and this contributes to an experience of a (social) coldness and distance of modern persons, with related socially and communicative defects and deviancies which result in disturbed and deficient contacts such as neuroses, socioses and communicoses.
+By his living-in-multiplicity and the modern means of communication at his disposal, the modern city dweller experiences an enormous broadening of interpersonal contacts.
+Daily he comes into contact with many people but doesn't have the time and opportunity to have a genuine personal communication and a personally warm, human encounter with them.
+Because of his "passage through society" a person's contact remains fleeting, succinct, superficial and impersonal and this contributes to an experience of a (social) coldness and distance of modern persons with a related socially and communicative defects and deviancies that result in disturbed and deficient contacts such as neuroses. socioses and communicoses.
 People communicate with each other in reserved, isolated and distanced ways such that contact inflation really means that the quantity of interpersonal contact increases while its quality decreases.
-Many places in society are characterized both by crowdedness and loneliness: lodgings, cafes, sporting events, entertainment venues, large schools and campuses, crowded streets and shops and, tragically, churches.
+Many places in society are characterized both by crowdedness and loneliness: lodgings, cafes, sporting events, entertainment venues, large schools and campuses, crowded streets and shops and tragically, churches.

-Also, where educating and educative communicating must be realized amidst a busy family and school life, this phenomenon [of contact inflation] presents itself such that there is an inflation of pedagogical contact.
+Also where educating and educative communicating must be realized in the midst aof a busy family and school life, this phenomenon [of contact inflation] presents itself such that there is an inflation of pedagogical contact.
 True friendship arises less often.
 Friendship arises only in a life of a few contacts.
-We recognize an immense crowd of persons, but we have scarcely one friend.
+We recognize an immense crowd of persons but we have scarcely one friend.
 The dubious friend, who continually withdraws less from us, is the loneliness (J. H. van den Berg).